-We expect the Fabia to come with a wider track, pronounced shoulders and flared wheel arches.
+We expect the 2021 Skoda Fabia to come with a wider track, pronounced shoulders and flared wheel arches to set it apart from its cousins.
 Skoda would also bring new LED lighting and signatures inspired by Czech crystal glass art for added emotion.
 The 2021 Skoda Fabia is expected to offer the most space among the four brothers with rear seat comfort (highly relevant in markets like India and China) given precedence.
-Hence the roofline should be maintained flat with a boxy look at the rear to enhance boot capacity.
+Hence the roofline should be maintained flat with a boxy look at the rear to maximize boot capacity.

 It isn’t clear how much equipment Skoda plans to add to its sub-Scala hatchback to keep the price competitive and avoid cannibalization, but expect to experience a digital instrument cluster, the latest in infotainment from the Modular Information Matrix system and a quieter cabin.